 On July 16, the National Bureau of Investigation subpoenaed a college student for cyber libel for sharing an online post criticizing former Duterte aide and now senator Christopher Lawrence “Bong” Go.
 Observers accused government officials of selectively using the cyber libel laws to suppress free expression.

 Academic Freedom and Cultural Events

-There were no national government restrictions on academic freedom or cultural events.
-But the government suspended the licenses of several schools for indigenous Lumad people on Mindanao, in part because of alleged failure to comply with curriculum rules (see section 6, Indigenous People).
+There were no national government restrictions on academic freedom or cultural events; however, the government continued to close schools for indigenous Lumad people on Mindanao (see section 6, Indigenous People).

 b.
 Freedoms of Peaceful Assembly and Association

 The constitution provides for the freedoms of peaceful assembly and association, and the government generally respected these rights.
 Beginning in March, however, the government implemented restrictions on peaceful assembly in response to public health concerns related to the COVID-19 pandemic.